-You also get an excellent upper body and a core-strengthening workout if you add weights when doing your lunges.
+You also get an excellent upper body and a core-strengthening workout if you add weights (like adjustable dumbbells) when doing your lunges.
 Different kinds of lunges require varying levels of stability and balance.

 The more balance you need for performance, the more engaged your back and core are for strength.

 Lunges mimic daily life actions, and that is why they effectively work large groups of muscles within the lower body.
 That, by itself, enhances the body’s metabolism.

 Other lunge benefits include; an improved cardiovascular system, balance and coordination, cognitive function, and mood.
 They can also help you lower bad cholesterol (low-density lipoprotein) and improve bone density.